ganjire/ML2_Project/README.md

 - Access Data and Model Files:

 Use the provided shareable links to access the folders and files necessary for this project.
-You will find links to the full dataset, a separate test dataset folder, and two .h5 model files.
+You will find the links down below.

 - Add to Your Google Drive: